 Conclusion: so what's the difference between CBD and nicotine?

 Hopefully through this blog you have learned the distinctions between CBD and nicotine.
-CBD affects the body’s endocannabinoid system and provides pain relief and reduces anxiety.
-Nicotine circulates through the blood to the brain resulting in adrenaline and euphoria.
+CBD affects the body’s endocannabinoid system, Nicotine circulates through the blood to the brain resulting in adrenaline and euphoria.
 They both come from nature, yet very different plants.
 They can both be pretty easily found all across the country and they can be consumed in similar ways.
 One is cheaper in the long run (CBD), while the other is cheaper on a daily basis (Nicotine).
 There are still tons of research to be done on CBD, but nicotine has been investigated for ages.
 From here, it is up to your which product you prefer: Maybe you want to try out both to decide what you like.
 Luckily, you now know what you are getting yourself into with both products!